Chris Nikou: Football Federation Australia

-Chris Nikou was elected Chairman of Football Federation Australia in November 2018 and became the first Chairman of FFA who was not a member of the Lowy family.
+Nikou was elected Chairman of Football Federation Australia in November 2018 and became the first Chairman of FFA who was not a member of the Lowy family.
 The new Chairman promised a more responsive governing body for football in Australia.
-As promised, Nikou announced the two new A-League expansion clubs to join the competition in 2019 and 2020, just one month after becoming Chairman of Football Federation Australia.
+As promised, Nikou announced the two new A-League expansion clubs to join the competition in 2019 and 2020, just one month after becoming FFA Chairman.
 The Canberra & Capital Region was again passed over, but Nikou singled out Canberra as a future expansion location.

 In January 2019, Nikou announced the termination of contract for Alen Stajcic the coach of the Australian women's team.
 This announcement has been controversial.

 Nikou has been nominated for a position on the Executive Committee of the Asian Football Confederation.
 Chris Nikou, was elected on a four-year term, the second Australian ever to serve on the Executive Committee of the Asian Football Confederation (AFC).

 In the early part of 2019, Nikou and the new Football Federation Australia Board have been actively addressing a number of controversial issues in Australian football.
 The National Club Identity Policy will be replaced.
 Australia's position in the Asian Football Confederation has been discussed, including support of the current leadership.
 The bid to host the 2023 FIFA Women's World Cup has been confirmed.
 Issues surrounding facilities, commercial arrangements, and independence of the A-League competition are under consideration.
 In July 2019, it was announced that the national competitions would be independent and move to a body controlled by the clubs.

 In August 2019, Nikou announced plans to establish an official heritage committee to help preserve Australia's football history.

+In September 2023, Nikou announced he’ll be stepping down as Chair of Football Australia (FA) in November.